 The viscose process allows cellulose fibers to be modified in length, strength and stability.
-This adaptability not only makes viscose super versatile and the ideal partner in blended fabrics, but also ensures that it is much easier to care for than pure natural fibres: it is easier to wash, hardly needs ironing and does not rub off as quickly.
+This adaptability not only makes viscose super versatile and the ideal partner in blended fabrics, but also ensures that it is much easier to care for than pure natural fibers: it is easier to wash, hardly needs ironing and does not rub off as quickly.